Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 # Modules

-The Anyline-Modules are use-case specific abstractions for Anyline.
+The Anyline modules are use-case specific abstractions for Anyline.
 Each module is designed to serve a specific purpose.
 Currently, the following modules are available:

 - [Barcode] (#barcodeModule)
 - [Energy] (#energyModule)